mjtamlyn/ayb-notes/a-postgres-demystified.md

 `EXPLAIN SELECT FROM ...` This kinda gives you a query plan. `EXPLAIN ANALYSE` gives you the real data.

 So let's do a simple index - its now an index scan and we're 1.7ms.

+### Index pro tips

+`CREATE INDEX CONCURRENTLY` - does this in the background.
+2-3x Slower, but useful.